saverio-negro/StackBoard/README.md

 SwiftUI’s opaque return types (`some View`) are powerful for abstraction, but they come at a cost: loss of concrete type identity.
 In other words, opaque return types are compiler-managed types, and Swift is purposefully abstracting them from us for type-safety reasons.

 Now, in the context of `StackBoard`, this is a significant hindrance when detecting the role of a child view: I needed a mechanism to identify whether a view is a `StackBoardSection` and, if so, recursively extract and traverse its contents.
 That way, I was able to filter out any child view that's a `StackBoardSection` and be left with any other view.

-This resembles the native `Form` component's mechanism, which doesn't allow us to lay out contents in a `Section` view that's nested — however many levels deep (hence the need for recursing) — in a first-level `Section` (main section).
+The behavior I just described above resembles the native `Form` component's mechanism, which doesn't allow us to lay out contents in a `Section` view that's nested — however many levels deep (hence the need for recursing) — in a first-level `Section` (main section).
 In such a case, those child views nested within that deeper `Section` view are going to be recursively collected and displayed — in the order of their appearance (depth-first traversal) — into the main `Section` view.

 Now, if you were to rely solely on type casting, that wouldn't be a very flexible option, especially if the `StackBoardSection` struct is using generics: